okonomichiyaki/supercat/010-F04-advocate.md

 ✦ Can bot use Guild Investigators' **Recover (Move)** ability?

-✦ Can bot <ins>favorable combat</ins> to steal a Guild card with a Prelude action that discards itself?
+✦ Can bot favorable combat to steal a Guild card with a Prelude action that discards itself?

 ## Act II